Olga-front/forkify-recipes/README.md

 - BEM methodology to make front-end code easier to read and understand, easier to work with, easier to scale and support

-Well, I really hopy you enjoy it!
+Well, I really hope you enjoy it!